-See Chrissy Teigen Drunk with Her Mom in These Smirnoff Ad Bloopers
+Chrissy Teigen Gets Her Drink on with Mom in These Smirnoff Ad Bloopers

-After a whirlwind Moroccan family getaway complete with camels, a few of baby's first words, and cats, Chrissy Teigen is starting the weekend off right by getting in some down time, i.e. drunk bonding with mom Vilailuck in a hilarious video clip.
+After a whirlwind Moroccan family getaway complete with camels, a few of baby's first words, and cats, Chrissy Teigen is starting the weekend off right by getting in some down time, i.e. bonding with mom Vilailuck over drinks in a hilarious video clip.

 The stunner took to Instagram on Thursday to share a behind-the-scenes look at herself getting boozy during a mother-daughter drinking sesh for a Smirnoff vodka campaign.
 Tipsy Chrissy is once again the best.

-Note: Update: Chrissy's charmingly goofy antics aside, Smirnoff notes that she was not actually drunk during the shoot.
-A spokesperson said: “Both Chrissy and Smirnoff are 100 percent committed to responsible drinking.
-Anyone that confuses Chrissy’s fun and lively personality on set for intoxication is sorely mistaken.”